Sumerian language: Classification

-It has also been suggested that the Sumerian language descended from a late prehistoric creole language (Høyrup 1992).
-However, no conclusive evidence, only some typological features, can be found to support Høyrup's view.
+Sumerian is a language isolate.
+At one time it was widely held to be an Indo-European language, but that view has been almost universally rejected.
+Since decipherment began in the early 20th century, scholars have tried to relate Sumerian to a wide variety of languages.
+Because of its prestige as the first attested written language, proposals for linguistic affinity often have a nationalistic flavour.
+Attempts have been made without success to link Sumerian with a range of widely disparate groups such as Indo-European, Austroasiatic, Dravidian, Uralic, Sino-Tibetan, Bolgar and Turkic (the last being promoted by Turkish nationalists as part of the Sun language theory).
+Additionally, long-range proposals have attempted to include Sumerian in broad macrofamilies, often including other notable isolates like Basque or small families like Koreanic.
+Such proposals enjoy virtually no support among modern linguists, Sumerologists, or Assyriologists, and are typically seen as fringe theories due to their unverifiability.

-A more widespread hypothesis posits a Proto-Euphratean language that preceded Sumerian in Southern Mesopotamia and exerted an areal influence on it, especially in the form of polysyllabic words that appear "un-Sumerian"—making them suspect of being loanwords—and are not traceable to any other known language.
-There is little speculation as to the affinities of this substratum language, or these languages, and it is thus best treated as unclassified.
-Researchers such as Gonzalo Rubio disagree with the assumption of a single substratum language and argue that several languages are involved.
+It has also been suggested that the Sumerian language descended from a late prehistoric creole language.
+However, no conclusive evidence beyond a handful of typological features can be found to support this view.
+A more widespread hypothesis posits a Proto-Euphratean language family that preceded Sumerian in Mesopotamia and exerted an areal influence on it, especially in the form of polysyllabic words that appear "un-Sumerian"—making them suspect of being loanwords—and are not traceable to any other known language family.
+There is little speculation as to the affinities of this hypothetical substratum language, or these languages, and it is thus best treated as unclassified.
+Other researchers disagree with the assumption of a single substratum language and argue that several languages are involved.
 A related proposal by Gordon Whittaker is that the language of the proto-literary texts from the Late Uruk period (c.
-3350–3100 BC) is really an early Indo-European language which he terms "Euphratic".
+3350–3100 BC) is really an early extinct branch of Indo-European language which he terms "Euphratic" which somehow emerged long before the accepted timeline for the spread of Indo-European into West Asia, though this is rejected by mainstream opinion which accepts Sumerian as a language isolate.